Domain Escalation, Privilege Escalation, Red Teaming

 There are multiple factors and ways which can help to hardening the system.

-- Use two-factor authentication: Two-factor authentication should be used for all privileged accounts to ensure that only authorized individuals can access them.
+Moreover, implement two-factor authentication for every privileged account to ensure only authorized individuals can gain access.

-- Monitor privileged accounts: All privileged accounts should be monitored for any suspicious activity, such as unauthorized access attempts or suspicious commands.
+Likewise, continuously monitor privileged accounts for suspicious behavior, such as unauthorized access attempts or the execution of unusual commands.

-- Regularly audit user accounts: Regular audits of user accounts should be conducted to ensure that only authorized individuals have access to privileged accounts.
+In the same vein, conduct regular audits of user accounts to verify that only authorized users can access privileged accounts.

 We have explored the windows privileged group briefly and its special privileges which can allow an attacker to gain system privilege in any enterprise network.
 We have explored multiple techniques to exploit windows security group privileges.
 Lastly, we unpacked it with remediations to help businesses and enterprises to secure their network.
 I hope you have learned something new today.
 Happy hacking!